 - Multiplicity of pregnancy:

-- The risk of stillbirth is approximately 3 times higher for multiple deliveries compared to singleton deliveries - 15.6 compared to 5.1.
+- The risk of perinatal death is 2-5 times higher for multiple pregnancies compared to singleton pregnancies.

 - Region of maternal residence: